MDMods/SelectiveEffects/README.md

 * `DisableAllEfects` uses a general method to disable all effects in battle.
 ### Judgement
 * `DisableJudgement` disables the judgements (including early/late).
-* `MakeJudgementSmaller` if the judgements are available, it makes them 25%~ smaller.
+* `MakeJudgementSmaller` if the judgements are available, it makes them ~25% smaller.
+* `DisablePerfects` disables the perfect judgement.
+* `DisableGreats` disables the great judgement.
+* `DisablePass` disables the pass judgement.
 ### Hit
 * `DisableHitDissapearAnimation` disables the enemies animation when they have been hit and makes them disappear inmmeadiatly.
 * `DisableHitEffects` disables the hit effects and particles.